unoplatform/uno/doc/articles/guides/raspberry-pi/raspberry-pi-intro.md

 Now we have the moving parts installed on our Pi, we can spin up a brand new Uno solution with the following command;

-`dotnet new unoapp -o HelloPi --preset=blank --platforms=gtk --platforms=linux-fb && cd unoapp1`
+`dotnet new unoapp -o HelloPi --preset=blank --platforms=gtk --platforms="linux-fb" && cd unoapp1`

 You should now find yourself in the solution directory for your new Uno App.
 If we have a look at the folder contents with;